jacksonrakena/rowi/README.md

 ### Discord
 [`rowi-jda`](https://github.com/abyssal/rowi/tree/main/rowi-jda) contains some helpful bindings for the [JDA](https://github.com/dv8fromtheworld/jda) Discord library, including type parsers for Discord objects (`Member`, `Role`, `User`, etc), and command & argument contracts that reflect on Discord entity components.
 All `rowi-jda` contracts and type parsers depend on your custom request type inherting from `JdaCommandResponse`, which contains contextual data like the author of the message, the channel, the guild, and so on.

-🚧 [`rowi-catnip`](https://github.com/abyssal/rowi/tree/main/rowi-catnip) aims to achieve the same goals as `rowi-jda`, but mapped to the RxJava-based [catnip](https://github.com/mewna/catnip) Discord library.
-This library also allows for the automatic discovery and upload of slash-commands/interactions, using the `SlashCommand` annotation.
-> **rowi-catnip or rowi-jda?**
-> It's up to you.
-Both Catnip and JDA are excellent libraries,
-> but as of writing (January 2021), only `rowi-catnip` has support for slash commands, as the JDA developers
-> are delaying implementation until around March.
-> [Abyss](https://github.com/abyssal/abyss) (the reference implementation for much of Rowi), utilises `rowi-jda`, but is slowly migrating to `rowi-catnip`.

 ### Other platforms
 Officially supported Rowi bindings for [Twitch](https://twitch.tv) and [Slack](https://slack.com) are coming soon! 💫

 ### Copyright
-Copyright &copy; 2021 Abyssal and contributors, under the [MIT License](LICENSE.md).
+Copyright &copy; 2019-2021 Abyssal and contributors, under the [MIT License](LICENSE.md).
 Aspects of Rowi pipeline design are inspired by [Discord.Net.Commands](https://github.com/discord-net/Discord.Net/tree/dev/src/Discord.Net.Commands) and [Qmmands](https://github.com/Quahu/Qmmands).